Lori Vallow ‘manipulated’ Chad Daybell and Alex Cox to kill, says prosecutor

 “Get the money and then commit the murder,” he said.

-He pointed to text messages where the doomsday couple moved between steamy, sexual messages to messages about the deaths of their spouses and her children.
+Mr Wood pointed to texts where the doomsday couple moved between steamy, sexual messages to messages which he said were about the deaths of their spouses and her children.

 Pointing to the cult beliefs which were also allegedly a driver in the case, Mr Wood said that Ms Vallow used “religious beliefs to justify murder”.